valhuber/ApiLogicServer/api_logic_server_cli/project_api_fiddle/readme.md

     3. Click the green button to start the server
 <br><br>

-2. **Open in Browser** as shown below (you might to wait a moment while the server restarts for debug).
+2. **Open in Browser** as shown below (you'll need to wait a moment for the server to restart for debug support).
     * This opens the Admin App, which provides access to Swagger.

 ![](https://apilogicserver.github.io/Docs/images/tutorial/2-apilogicproject.png)